-When the transmission is in DRIVE or SPORT mode, it will operate automatically, shifting between the eight available gears.
-To engage AutoStick®, simply tap one of the steering wheel-mounted shift paddles (+/-) while in DRIVE or SPORT mode.
-Tapping (-) to enter AutoStick® mode will downshift the transmission to the next lower gear, while using (+) to enter AutoStick® mode will retain the current gear.
-When AutoStick® is active, the current transmission gear is displayed in the instrument cluster.
-In AutoStick® mode, the transmission will only shift up or down when (+/-) is manually selected by the driver, unless an engine lugging or overspeed condition would result.
+When the shift lever is in the AutoStick[®] position (below the DRIVE position), it can be moved from side to side.
+This allows the driver to manually select the transmission gear being used.
+Moving the shift lever to the left (-) triggers a downshift and to the right (+) an upshift.
+The current gear will be displayed in the instrument cluster.
+In AutoStick[®] mode, the transmission will shift up or down when the driver moves the shift lever to the right (+) or left (-), unless an engine lugging or overspeed condition would result.
 It will remain in the selected gear until another upshift or downshift is chosen, except as described below.